-Patient safety and health are a top priority for Dr. Abdul Majeed and other hair transplant specialists at Dynamic clinic.
+Patient safety and health are a top priority for Dr. Abdul Majeed and other hair transplant specialists at Dynamic Aesthetic Clinic.
 During your initial consultation, they will go through your medical history, including your (health conditions or diseases), discuss your procedures, carry out any necessary tests, and determine your eligibility.

 Call our welcoming team today to book an appointment with one of our hair specialists.